 This is the second instance of my blog ‘xirdalium.’
-The first instance for years ran fine on a university server, but lately technical problems became overwhelming.
-Ye ole ‘xirdalium’ is still there, but hardly reachable these days.
+The first instance for years ran fine on a university server, but then technical problems became overwhelming.
+Ye ole ‘xirdalium’ meanwhile is no more.
 Hence I decided to give it a go, got a proper domain on the servers of a professional hoster, switched from Blosxom to WordPress, and here we are.
 ‘Xirdalium’ for years was on the university server, because it, and a static website, accompanied my research-project ‘maxmod—an ethnography of cyberculture’ which meanwhile is finished.
 Well, not exactly, I haven’t published the book yet, because I am reworking it on a grand scale, and re-insert everything I skipped.
 Things to come, and this is why I need ‘xirdalium’ reliably online.
 Everything which was on my old domain xirdal.lmu.de will be migrated here, as time permits.
 Ah, yes, by the way, I am ↑Alexander Knorr, anthropologist—online better known as zephyrin_xirdal … just call me zeph.

 By profession I am an anthropologist, mainly focussing upon technology, computer- and Internet-technology, gaming culture, and the like.
 An important focus of mine are the connections between contemporary ‘cyberculture’ (whatever that is), cybernetics and cyberpunk.
 Accordingly xirdalium carries a somewhat weird stack of topics, me thinks.